 Between the museums at Anandgram, there is a small pond like stair walled structure, with benches scattered here and there for you to sit and feel the place.
 They have a small residential complex for artists and intellectuals to live here for a maximum period of 3 months.
 And pursue their creative interests.
 There are regular ceramics and pottery classes that are conducted which are open to anyone for a basic course.
 This museum set has been in existence for almost 25 years now.
 Many do not seem to know about it.
-Entry to the museum set is free and it is open from 10:00 AM to 5:00 PM.
+Entry to the museum is free and it is open from 10:00 AM to 5:00 PM.

 I would definitely recommend Anandgram for a visit to all Dilliwallas and visitors.

-Recommend you to read following Places to Visit in Delhi on my Travel Blog.
+Recommend you to read following travel blog on places to Visit in Delhi.